khalid-hussain/shaheen/chap2.md

 the Umayyad dynasty.
 Now this great nation, whose grandeur would silence the defiant waves of the Mediterranean, was writing its closing chapter with tears of hopelessness.
-That tree of culture and civilization, grown by the chivalrous Tariq Bin Ziyad, Musa Bin Naseer and the successors of Abdul Rehman, was now facing the strong and defiant winds of autumn.
+That tree of culture and civilization, grown by the chivalrous Tariq bin Ziyad, Musa bin Naseer and the successors of Abdul Rehman, was now facing the strong and defiant winds of autumn.

 The Muslims entered this country like a storm.
 When all the walls of